Multiply Your Motivation Tenfold

 Let your ambitious friend’s run streak inspire your own.
 Think about how they get it done even when they’re feeling blah too.

-Revel in the self-control it takes to walk past the crisp aisle in the supermarket or hit all your activity goals on your fitness tracker.
+Revel in the self-control it takes to pass up the chip aisle at the grocery store or hit all your activity goals on your fitness tracker.

 Exercise and eat well because you know you should.
 Limit drinking because you know it’s not healthy.
 Stay on top of your weekly assignments because you know procrastinating only makes you feel more stressed.